 1. Calculate the Property’s Cash Flow

-Your property may not make for a profitable rental at all, depending on your market conditions.
+The first step in renting a house is finding out whether it will be profitable to do so.
+Your property may not make for a thriving rental at all, depending on your market conditions.
 You need to run the numbers before making a decision, and to understand all your expenses as a landlord.

 First and foremost, get very clear on the market rent for your property.
 Check websites like Apartments.com, ForRent.com, Craigslist, Zillow, and other free resources to check on rental comps in your neighborhood.
 If you still don’t feel confident in your rent estimate, talk to other landlords and property managers who operate in the same area.